 Moving abroad for work

-Let your tax office know if you are moving abroad, and if you are claiming benefits, talk to your Jobs & Benefits office/JobCentre or social security office.
+Let your tax office know if you are moving abroad, and if you are claiming benefits, talk to your Jobs & Benefits office.
 Even if you are going abroad as an employee for a UK-based firm, you may not have the same employment rights as if you were working in the UK.